thasviya/mayaserver/README.md

 ## Note

 > This is very much a work in progress.
-Once the code base executes few of its features, the WIP tag will be removed.
+Once the code base executes few of the mentioned features, the WIP tag will be removed.